RIVER CANOE CLUB: RESPONSE TO COVID-19

 The health and safety of members is our priority, in addition to minimising the spread of this virus in the community.
 We will continue to monitor the situation closely and provide regular updates over the coming weeks.

-RCC encourages regular effective handwashing practises and has increased the availability of hygiene products throughout the clubhouse.
+RCC requires regular effective handwashing practises and has increased the availability of hygiene products throughout the clubhouse.
 The use of rigorous hand rub with hand sanitiser is recommended when handwashing with soap and water isn’t possible.
 The club has suspended social gatherings, discourage carpooling to events and urge members to forego post-paddle social gatherings and the serving of shared food and drinks.

 We do ask that you kindly keep clear of the clubhouse and any club activities, if you: